Introduction to electronic shares

 A shareholder cannot just transfer or sell the certified shares without the knowledge of the company.
 This is because there aren’t any physical certificates which can be sold.
 The ledger of the company is the official copy of all the outstanding shares.
 Hence, for executing a legal transaction, the shareholder would have to consult with the company in a formal procedure where ti would be recorded properly then.

 And with this, the company would not have to hire and pay someone else for the transfer process and can act as their own transfer agents.

 Control With Software

 With the help of a proper software, each transaction can be easily documented, and even verified in an indisputable and electronic manner.
 Each shareholder would have access to the details as per their specific information rights.
 This can be fulfilled with a spreadsheet as well, but it may be more very confusing and is not often suggested.The reason is simple; it would not meet the standards of accessibility, speed, accuracy, security and so on.
-So, it is better to use software like the ones built by the blockchain technology.

 Now that we are clear about the benefits of the uncertified shares along with the drawbacks of the certified shares, let us understand how to issue the electronic shares in a company.

 How to issue Electronic Shares for your Company?

 There are three main ways that a company can issue electronic shares for the company: Electronic shares, uncertified shares using a spreadsheet and uncertified shares using an online software or ledger.

 Electronic certified shares

 Electronic shares are similar to certified paper stocks with one main difference, in that they exist only in electronic documents, such as PDFs.
 This means rather than storing all the paper stocks in some locker or storage bin, they are kept in a secure server somewhere for the company.
 This allows more flexibility for the company, as it is easier to move around the shares and also to keep track of a higher volume of shares as well as a list of shareholders.